 4.9 For determining that the Works conform to Specifications and Standards, the Authority Engineer shall require the Contractor to carry out, or cause to be carried out, tests at such time and frequency and in such manner as specified in the Agreement and in accordance with Good Industry Practice for quality assurance.
 For purposes of this Paragraph 4.9, the tests specified in ***** Manuals or any modification/substitution thereof shall be deemed to be tests conforming to Good Industry Practice for quality assurance.

-4.10 The Authority Engineer shall test check prescribedin this agreement for each category or type of test for quality control by the Contractor.
+4.10 The Authority Engineer shall test check prescribed in this agreement for each category or type of test for quality control by the Contractor.

 4.11 The timing of tests referred to in Paragraph 4.9, and the criteria for acceptance/ rejection of their results shall be determined by the Authority Engineer in accordance with the Quality Control Manuals.
 The tests shall be undertaken on a random sample basis and shall be in addition to, and independent of, the tests that may be carried out by the Contractor for its own quality assurance in accordance with Good Industry Practice.